maxviazov/Spring-Frameworks-/Downloading-Spring-Artifacts.md

 spring-beans-groovy  spring-expression       spring-jms         spring-tx
 spring-context       spring-framework-bom    spring-messaging   spring-web
 ````
 Some modules are interdependent.
 For example `spring-context` depends on `spring-beans` which in turn depends on `spring-core`.
-There are no required external dependencies although each module has optional dependencies and some of those may be required depending on what functionality is used.
+There are no required external dependencies although each module has optional dependencies and some of those may be required depending on what functionality the application needs.

-There is no "spring-all" jar.
+There is no one "spring-all" jar that includes all sources.

 ## Maven Central